 Difficulty: 4/10

-Keeping the vehicle’s chassis clean and rust free is one of the most critical parts of maintaining a camper van.
-If rust is allowed to grow deep into the chassis’s metal frame, it’s just a matter of time before a breakdown and an expensive solution lands on your lap.
+Keeping the vehicle’s chassis clean and rust-free is one of the most critical parts of maintaining a camper van.
+If rust grows deep into the chassis’s metal frame, it’s just a matter of time before a breakdown and an expensive solution land on your lap.

 To prevent this, find time to spray down the underside of your van.
 It only takes 5-10 minutes.
-We do this whenever we’re parked at a campsite and have access to a spigot.
+We do this whenever we’re parked at a campsite and can access a spigot.

-With a collapsible hose and shower head, we connect to the spigot and spray give the chassis a good spray to wash off any dirt and salt (if we’ve been camping near the ocean).
+With a collapsible hose and shower head, we connect to the spigot and spray, giving the chassis a good spray to wash off dirt and salt (if we’ve been camping near the ocean).

 7. Top Up Window Wiper Fluid